All Aboard

 *All-terrain tires recommended!

-The cost for the train ride is $29 for adults, $27 for seniors (62+), and $21 for children (5-12), plus an additional $10 to check a bike on board.
+The cost for the train ride is $39 for adults, $37 for seniors (62+), and $31 for children (5-12).
+These fares include the bike check fee of $10, which can be added during checkout.
 We are offering this Bike & Ride train every Saturday and Sunday from May through September.
 Rides are at 10 a.m., 12 p.m., and 4 p.m..
 The train ride portion of your journey is about 45 minutes from Chehalis to Spooner Road.

 Click here to reserve tickets or call (360) 748-9593 for more information.
 Walk-ups welcome.
 Each ride is limited to 20 bikes.
 Free parking.